|

 www.sheepmeadowpress.com

-by Raymond Roussel, edited by Trevor Winkfield, translated by Ashbery and others, with an introduction by Ashbery.
+How I Wrote Certain of My Books and Other Writings, by Raymond Roussel, edited by Trevor Winkfield, translated by Ashbery and others, with an introduction by Ashbery.
 Boston: Exact Change, 1995.

 John Ashbery in Conversation with Mark Ford, Dufour Editions (Chester Springs, PA), 2003.